 Parties are considered to be related if one party has the ability to control, directly or indirectly, the other party or exercise significant influence over the other party in making financial and operating decisions.
 Parties are considered to be related if they are subject to common control or common significant influence.

-Significant transactions with related parties for the year ended December 31, 2017 are included in Note 16 to the consolidated financial statements.
+Significant transactions with related parties for the year ended December 31, 2017 are included in Note 16 to the audited consolidated financial statements included in this Information Statement.